Webhooks

 .

-Check the Webhooks page to ensure the webhook has a status of “active”.
+Check the Webhooks page to ensure the status is “active”.
 Event POST requests are only sent to “active” webhooks.

 Troubleshooting